neithernut/dr.w.falls/doc/design/ServerClient.md

 channels and broadcast general game-state information.
 The `tokio::sync::watch` channel will come in handy for the latter.
-In addition to game state updates, each broadcast channel used for sending messages from the control task to the connection tasks will support a special transmission message type as well as a variant indicating end of game.
+In addition to game state updates, each broadcast channel used for sending messages from the control task to the connection tasks will support a special transition message type as well as a variant indicating end of game.

 The transition message, which will be the last message sent via that channel in